madsHoyt/SlabCoolerCalculator/README.md

 The .txt file contains calculated cooldown results.

 ## 4. Updating the Web Backend
+Note: Before running emcc, make sure that the Emscripten SDK (emsdk) is installed and properly set up.
+You should have run the following steps at least once:

+Install emsdk (if not already installed)

+Activate the latest version:

+    .\emsdk activate latest

+Load the environment variables into the current session:

+    .\emsdk_env.bat

+This ensures that emcc is available in PowerShell and all dependencies are configured correctly.

+Then you can run the compilation command:
 To compile the project to WebAssembly for web use, run the following in PowerShell:

     PS C:\cygwin64\home\cooler> emcc source/main.c source/algebra.c source/alloc.c source/automatic.c source/check-data.c source/input.c source/mesh.c source/messages.c source/solution.c source/steady-state.c source/transient.c -o cooldt.js -s EXPORTED_FUNCTIONS='["_main"]' -s EXPORTED_RUNTIME_METHODS='["FS","callMain","ccall","cwrap"]' -s ALLOW_MEMORY_GROWTH=1 -s MODULARIZE=1 -s EXPORT_NAME="CoolDTModule" -s FORCE_FILESYSTEM=1 -O3